andrew1007/mrfa-demo/article/7-memoization.md

 ## Resolvers are Selectors

 Earlier, selectors were referred to as functions that traverse the `state` tree.
-But the other layer to `createSelector` is that selectors, regardless of their return value, are also valid resolver functions.
+But the next layer is that `createSelector` selectors, regardless of their return value, are also valid resolver functions.

 ```typescript
 const getDocs = (state) => state.docs;